 An effective administrator, Clear served two terms as dean in the faculty of general agriculture (1968–74), during which time he established a framework for the revision of curricula in the faculty.
 As dean, he strongly advocated the location of the new agriculture faculty building on the Belfield campus.
 Until this time the faculty had been housed in the former Albert College buildings at Glasnevin.

 While he was interested in reading, current affairs, and travel, Clear was so involved in forestry that he had very little time left for other activities.
 After he retired he developed an interest in gardening.
-He married Kathleen Mitten of Wexford (1938) and they had nine children – seven boys and two girls.
-Clear died 12 December 1994, ten days short of his eighty-third birthday.
+He married Kathleen Mitten of Wexford (1939) and they had ten children – eight boys and two girls.
+Clear died in St Vincent's Hospital, Co.
+Dublin, on 12 December 1994, ten days short of his eighty-third birthday.
+He was buried in Shanganagh Cemetery, Co.
+Dublin.